TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Cicada.md

 <br />

-First , we add the following domains from the nmap output to our `/etc/hosts` file:
+First, we add the following domains from the nmap output to our `/etc/hosts` file:

 - `cicada.htb`